LudovicDubois/SmartTests/doc/Assertions/propertychanged.md

 > Note that if the name specified is not a public property name, a `BadTestException` is thrown.

 Finally:
-> Note that if a property changed and is not the property sepecified , a `SmartTestException` is thrown.
+> Note that if a property changed and is not the property specified , a `SmartTestException` is thrown.
 If a property change twice, you have to specify its name twice.

 <a name="raised_propertychanged_expression_t"></a>